jonahlevi/jonahlevi.gihub.com/onboarding/index.md

 	</div>
 	<div class="one-half-faq">
 		<h5>What are the payment methods?</h5>
-		<p>We preferably offer wire transfer, but also accept PayPal for new clients, and all Visa and MasterCard credit cards.
+		<p>We preferably offer wire transfer, but also accept <a href="https://www.paypal.com" target="_blank">PayPal</a> for new clients, and all Visa and MasterCard credit cards.
 Please note, that other payment methods as wire transfer may delay your order.</p>
 		<p>Please also note, that we do accept orders on consignment only on a case by case basis after five transactions.</p>
 	</div>
 </div>